baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 There are a few reasons you might want to duplicate (clone/copy) your Raspberry Pi’s SD Card.
 One reason is to create a backup.
-An even better reason maybe is that you spent untold hours installing and configuring software on your Raspberry Pi, and you want to set up a second Raspberry Pi, but didn’t want to spend the time to duplicate the previous efforts.
+Another reason maybe is that you spent untold hours installing and configuring software on your Raspberry Pi, and you want to set up a second Raspberry Pi, but didn’t want to spend the time to duplicate the previous efforts.

+> **Caution:** If the two device have different firmware, you could have problems.
+Firmware is stored within the hardware and not transferable via the SD Card.
+Make sure all your devices are at the same firmware level or you could have unpredictable results.

 To clone your SD Card: